savagejacke/KeepOnTheShadowfell/docs/winterhaven.md

 - Audric - Human bartender at the Winter's Hold
 - Bella - Female elf follower of Kalarel undercover at the Winter's Hold
 - Erasmus - Male human follower of Kalarel undercover at Matron's Embrace

-When the players go to the Winter's Hold, Run [The Winter's Hold](wintershold.md)

-Once the players have met Kalarel, they level up to level 3.

 **TODO** Add an image of a map of Winterhaven